ShangqinHao/shangqinhao.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a postdoctoral scholar at [Earth and Planetary Science Department, UC Berkeley](https://eps.berkeley.edu/home).
-My research focuses on: (1) Resolving fine-scale structures in the Earth's interior, primarily through the analysis of teleseismic body waves; (2) Integrating seismic observations with insights from mineral physics and geodynamic modeling to advance our understanding of the Earth's temperature distribution, compositional variations, and evolutionary processes; (3) Constraining global ocean temperature changes through the application and development of seismic ocean thermometry.
+My research focuses on:
+* Resolving fine-scale structures in the Earth's interior, primarily through the analysis of teleseismic body waves
+* Integrating seismic observations with insights from mineral physics and geodynamic modeling to advance our understanding of the Earth's temperature distribution, compositional variations, and evolutionary processes
+* Constraining global ocean temperature changes through the application and development of seismic ocean thermometry

 <!--
 I am also interested in applying novel approaches in seismology, such as